D18hr-uv/HarryPotter/README.md

-# HarryPotter This is a Harry Potter Theme page.
+# This is a Harry Potter Theme page.
+Author- Dhruv Bhardwaj